-Missed Assignment or Final Project: Missing assessments will receive a 0.
+Missed Assignment: Missing assessments will receive a 0.

 Missed Term Test: If a student is experiencing a serious personal illness or emergency on the date of the test, the student must declare their absence on ACORN and notify the teaching team via email no later than one week after the date of the test.
-A make-up test will then be scheduled at a date and time determined by the instructor.
-The format of the make-up is at the discretion of the instructor and may not resemble the format of the original (e.g. an oral exam).
+The weight of the term test then will be transferred to the final exam.
+That is the student who missed the term test will have the final exam worth 70% of the total marks.